Barry Cleavin: 36 Views of Hereweka

-Barry Cleavin first exhibited his 36 limited edition digital prints in 2016 at the Brett McDowell Gallery in Dunedin.
-The process in making these was not straight forward.
+Cleavin first exhibited his 36 limited edition digital prints in 2016 at the Brett McDowell Gallery in Dunedin.
+The process in making these was not straightforward.
 Starting from a sketch or a photo, they involve computer manipulation and artistry to create a print that looks like it was originally hand-painted.
 They were then exhibited in Christchurch at the Chambers Art Gallery in a show called "Wintering Over" in 2017.
 These can be seen as a homage to Hokusai and Hiroshige, the Japanese woodblock masters of the ukiyo-e.
 In place of Mount Fuji, Cleavin incorporates Hereweka (Harbour Cone) into each print.
 A complete set of these is held in the Suter Gallery in Nelson.
-It was a gift of Dame Ann and John Hercus.
+It was a gift of John and Ann Hercus.